-The following signs are permitted in all Zoning Districts without a permit, subject to the following regulations:
+The following signs are permitted in all zoning districts without a permit, subject to the following regulations:

-- A. Real Estate Signs not to exceed eight square feet in area which advertise the sale, rental, or lease of the premises upon which said signs are temporarily located. - B. Name, and warning, Signs not to exceed two square feet located on the premises. - C. Home Occupation and Professional Home Office Signs not to exceed two square feet in area and mounted flush against the dwelling. - D. Election Campaign Signs provided that permission shall be obtained from the property owner, renter or lessee; and provided that such sign shall not be erected prior to the first day of the "election campaign period" as defined in Chapter 12.04, Wis.
-Stats., and shall be removed within four days following the election. - E. Rummage Sale and Garage Sale signs provided that no such signs shall be erected or placed within a public right-of-way and further provided that such signs are removed within 24 hours following the sale. - F. Bulletin Boards for public, charitable or religious institutions not to exceed eight square feet in area located on the premises. - G. Memorial Signs, tablets, names of buildings, and date of erection when cut into any masonry surface or when constructed of metal and affixed flat against a structure. - H. Official Signs, such as traffic control, parking restrictions, information, and notices. - I. Land Trust Signs indicating the boundaries of the property, and informational, way finding, and parking signs are not to exceed four square feet.
+- A. Real Estate Signs not to exceed 8 square feet in area which advertise the sale, rental, or lease of the premises upon which said signs are temporarily located. - B. Name, and warning, Signs not to exceed 2 square feet located on the premises. - C. Home Occupation and Professional Home Office Signs not to exceed 2 square feet in area and mounted flush against the dwelling. - D. Election Campaign Signs provided that permission shall be obtained from the property owner, renter or lessee; and provided that such sign shall not be erected prior to the first day of the "election campaign period" as defined in Section 12.04 of the Wisconsin Statutes, and shall be removed within 4 days following the election. - E. Rummage Sale and Garage Sale signs provided that no such signs shall be erected or placed within a public right-of-way and further provided that such signs are removed within 24 hours following the sale. - F. Bulletin Boards for public, charitable or religious institutions not to exceed 8 square feet in area located on the premises. - G. Memorial Signs, tablets, names of buildings, and date of erection when cut into any masonry surface or when constructed of metal and affixed flat against a structure. - H. Official Signs, such as traffic control, parking restrictions, information, and notices. - I. Land Trust Signs indicating the property boundaries of the property are not to exceed 4 square feet.